godotengine/godot-docs/classes/class_area.rst

 3D area for detection and physics and audio influence.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 3D area that detects :ref:`CollisionObject<class_CollisionObject>` nodes overlapping, entering, or exiting.
-Can also alter or override local physics parameters (gravity, damping) and route audio to custom audio buses.
+Can also alter or override local physics parameters (gravity, damping) and route audio to a custom audio bus.

+To give the area its shape, add a :ref:`CollisionShape<class_CollisionShape>` or a :ref:`CollisionPolygon<class_CollisionPolygon>` node as a *direct* child (or add multiple such nodes as direct children) of the area.

+\ **Warning:** See :ref:`ConcavePolygonShape<class_ConcavePolygonShape>` (also called "trimesh") for a warning about possibly unexpected behavior when using that shape for an area.

+.. rst-class:: classref-introduction-group

 Tutorials
 ---------